Your legal responsibility as a parent

-If your child is going to be absent, you must tell the school on the first day of the absence and follow it up again when they return.
+If your child is going to be absent, you must inform your school on the first day of your child's absence and keep your school updated on subsequent days.

-If you don't do this, your child’s absence will be recorded as unauthorised.
+If you don't do this it may result in your child’s absence being recorded as unauthorised.

 If you are worried about your child’s attendance